hesiod-project/oxen-rancher/README.md

 # Requirements

-- [nodejs](https://nodejs.org/en/) versions 8.x to 12.x are supported
+- [nodejs](https://nodejs.org/en/) versions 8.x to 14.x are supported
 - [npm](https://www.npmjs.com/get-npm) usually installed with nodejs (only for distribution and easy install of this software, we do not use ANY external NPMs for security reasons)
 - Linux (though macos does works and Windows kind of works)
 - xz (xz-utils apt package) to be able to download and extract updated Linux binaries
 - setcap (apt: libcap2-bin, rpm: libcap) to be enable lokinet to not need to run as root on Linux

-# Why use the launcher over DEBs
+# Why use the rancher/launcher over DEBs
 The goal of the launcher is to make it easier to run a service node, however the DEBs installation and upgrade process can be much easier if you're running a debian-based OS.
 However we do have some additional advantages:
 - Safer, we have additional checks in configuration, like to make sure you don't create port conflicts.
 We also have other checks that can detect unwanted patterns of behavior between apps and be able to take action
 - Easier config management, one config file to manage all 3 binaries, also reduces the chance of you having to resolve config conflicts during upgrades